Fahnen und Flaggen / Kalender Shop

 Traditional province: Burgundy (Bourgogne)

-Bordering departments: Isère, Jura, Rhône, Saône-et-Loire, Savoie, Haute-Savoie
+Bordering departments: Isère, Jura, Grand Lyon, Rhône, Saône-et-Loire, Savoie, Haute-Savoie

 Bordering country: Switzerland (Cantons of Genève and Vaud)